-I went to the end of the Civil War,
+I went to the end

 where Walt Whitman and I walked through